fastdaima/fastapi-ratelimiter/README.md

 # FastAPI Ratelimiter

-- This is a custom Package version:
+- This is a custom package version, for anyone who want to clone it as module and using it in their project
+- To use this version, just do an git clone, and use this fastapi_ratelimiter module
+- This version is on par with redis recent version
-- for original implementation visit: [fastapi_ratelimiter](https://github.com/GLEF1X/fastapi-ratelimiter)
+- For original implementation as a package visit: [fastapi_ratelimiter](https://github.com/GLEF1X/fastapi-ratelimiter)

+# New Features:
+- Yet to be announced.
+Stay tuned!

 ## Quick start: